 Watch the following video form the National Science Foundation about the next generation of tornado research

-2) Read a National Geographic Article about storm chasers and other researchers in tornado forecasting.
-Explore other links within.
+2) Read a Washington Post article about storm chasers and other researchers in tornado forecasting.

 Week 3 and Case Study Report – Assignment is given on the Case Study 1 and 2 pages.
 For Case Study 2, you are required to provide one additional paragraph comparing and contrasting your two case studies disasters.